 OGP Safety Alerts http://info.ogp.org.uk/safety/

 Whilst every effort has been made to ensure the accuracy of the information contained in this publication, neither the OGP nor any of its members past present or future warrants its accuracy or will, regardless of its or their negligence, assume liability for any foreseeable or unforeseeable use made thereof, which liability is hereby excluded.
 Consequently, such use is at the recipient’s own risk on the basis that any use by the recipient constitutes agreement to the terms of this disclaimer.
 The recipient is obliged to inform any subsequent recipient of such terms.

 This document may provide guidance supplemental to the requirements of local legislation.
 Nothing herein, however, is intended to replace, amend, supersede or otherwise depart from such requirements.
 In the event of any conflict or contradiction between the provisions of this document and local legislation, applicable laws shall prevail.

-The Cristian Science Monitor reported that the spokesperson for the Kermlin’s Investigative Committee (a police body) said:
+The Christian Science Monitor reported that the spokesperson for the Kremlin’s Investigative Committee (a police body) said:

 “As it is a man-caused accident, it is obvious that there are people responsible for it, so soon there will be suspects in the case.”

 Later the International Business Times published this headline: